 - Coordinate data analysis tool tutorials, as needed

 Upon completion of all work associated with your proposal, your Project Manager will formally close out your project.
-You will be notified of the project’s completion and receive instructions for how to access your data, share with collaborators, and coordinate publication with DOE JGI scientists.
+You will be notified of the project’s completion and receive instructions for how to access your data, share with collaborators, and coordinate publication with JGI scientists.
 Synthetic DNA constructs are also shipped at this time.
 Your Project Manager will, as needed:

 - Provide additional requested information or resources to users